 The plan will not pay for the excluded medical benefits listed in this section (or anywhere else in this Member Handbook) except under the specific conditions listed.
 If you think that we should pay for a service that is not covered, you can file an appeal.
-For information about filing an appeal, see Chapter 9, Section 4, page 171.
+For information about filing an appeal, refer to Chapter 9, Section D, page 187.